 Kubota M100GX engine oil pressure warning light stays on at idle and engine knocks.

 Inspect the oil pump and relief valve first, then read the engine oil pressure at idle.
-A gauge below 50 kPa means the pump assembly is done, so swap it.
+A gauge reading well below the engine oil pressure spec means the pump assembly is done, so swap it.
 Changing the oil and filter every 200 Hr keeps sludge from building up inside.

 Manual Section: Engine Troubleshooting (General)Tractor travels too far before stopping and brake pedal feels extremely spongy. p.
 571